outde-xyz/website/content/Discussions/2019-12-28_graf_semantics.md

 No reasonable person interprets this as a claim that each farmer wears every hat they own at church.
 It only means that if a farmer has at least one hat, then he wears a hat at church.
-And this kind of minimal reading is actually available for (@best) if we set up the context in a way where the relevant piece of information is whether at least one donkey of each farmer is being beaten.
+And this kind of minimal reading is actually available for (@beat) if we set up the context in a way where the relevant piece of information is whether at least one donkey of each farmer is being beaten.
 That's in contrast to the (@taxes), where this reading is very hard to get:

 (@taxes) Every farmer who owns a donkey pays taxes on it.